 Project director tools and software help project directors to be more systematic and better organized when planning, scheduling, tracking progress, maintaining documentation, managing the budget, allocating resources, and controlling risks and changes.
 There are hundreds of project director software and tools available.
 A software tool enables project directors to hone up their organizational skills, refine their schedule, and better understand how and why things go right or wrong in a particular project.
 The type of software and tool depends on the needs of an organization.

 Project directors use software such as; Ace Project, a web-based project tracking software that manages projects end to end.
 Pro core, which creates schedules, closes RFIs faster, tracks project mails, archives documents, and photos.
 It also manages submittals, daily logs, change orders, project costing, and punch lists.
-Lastly, project directors use computer applications such as Microsoft Excel, Microsoft Word, Microsoft Access, and Microsoft publisher in creating their projects.
+Lastly, project directors use computer applications such as Microsoft Excel, Microsoft Word, Microsoft Project, and Microsoft publisher in creating their projects.

 Software tools help project directors manage different projects effectively by communicating and collaborating efficiently with them.
 These tools make it easy for project directors to assign resources efficiently, ensure changes are kept under control and have the right priorities.
 They enable the project director to track progress accurately, ensure changes are kept under budget, ensure the project stays within the scope, manage documents efficiently and adequately manage tasks.
 Companies with the right tool have many advantages and benefits.
 The software and tools help the company deliver projects that provide expected results within the cost and time.